WeeklyHackNight/project-ideas/README.md

 This project was created to manage a running list of ideas for people to work on at the Weekly Hack Night event that takes place at CoWorking Night.

-The Weekly Hack Night is a weekly event for coders, creatives, makers and doer to inspire and work on projects together with a goal to make the world a better place.
+The Weekly Hack Night is a weekly event for coders, creatives, makers and doers to inspire and work on projects together with a goal to make the world a better place.

 Projects can range from Civic to Non-Profit, Business Ideas to Bounties.
 All are ideas